 Cardiovascular Conditions Linked to COPD

-Cardiovascular diseases that are linked to COPD are:
+Cardiovascular diseases linked to COPD include:1

 - Ischemic heart disease